gvwilson/sensibleadventures/princess-bear/middle.md

 There was no sound for a moment, then the sergeant shouted, "It's out, Your Highness.
 What now?"

 "Just keep talking!" the prince shouted, hoping he had guessed right.
 "Just... k-k-keep... t-t-t-talking!"

 The prince slogged forward another step, and another.
 Was the snow falling a little less heavily?
 He tried not to think about it.
-He remembered his uncle's stories about retreating through a blizzard from Ax Medicine during the Anuat rebellion thirty years before, then tried to push them out of his mind as well.
-Most of the other soldiers in his uncle's regiment had never seen Garheim-in-Garheim again.
+He remembered his uncle's stories about retreating through a blizzard from Ax Medicine during the Anuat rebellion, then tried to push them out of his mind as well.
+Most of the soldiers in his uncle's regiment had never seen Ruuda-in-Ruuda again.

-But a few heartbeats later there was no doubt: the snow was easing off, and the air was warming up.
+But a few heartbeats later there was no doubt: the snow was easing off, and if the air wasn't warming up, at least it wasn't getting colder.
 Prince Thokmay shouted, "Sergeant?
 Am I headed the right way?"

 "Yes, Your Highness.
 No, wait, turn right.
 Now go ahead.
 No, turn right again, and---hold on, Your Highness, stay right where you are."
 Something thumped to the ground a few feet away from the prince a moment later.

 "Can you see that?" the sergeant called.
-It was a saddle bag, with one of the tent's stay ropes tied to it.
+It was a saddle bag with one of the tent's stay ropes tied to it.
 The prince stumbled forward and grabbed the rope.
 Its other end was knotted to another stay rope that led off through the snow.